yuika-sama/NinjaDefenders/README.md

 How to run:
-- Import the project into Apache NetBeans.
+- Import the project into Apache NetBeans or Intelliji
 - Run main.java in ```java\src\core```

 How to play: